-Buchanan, et al. (2017) to identify and strengthen policies to manage universal organism in food manufacturing and food service understanding of the physiology and ecology of L. monocytogenes will assist risk managers.
-In the understanding of L. monocytogenes, there is a need to further study assisting risk evaluators and risk managers for the better understanding of the organism and its control.
+Buchanan, et al. (2017In the understanding of L. monocytogenes, there is a need to further study assisting risk evaluators and risk managers for the better understanding of the organism and its control.
 By the food industry control measures can be enhanced by better recognition of growth/no growth conditions, knowledge about strain differences, particularly in complex foods illumination and their impact of persister cells and more comprehensive documentation of outbreaks leading to better understanding of the dose-response.